-AIDEN fair! if you would learn

-Well to play this pleafant game;

-You must strike in quick return,

-So that I may do the same.

-Should you fail to strike at all,

-And that I make play alone,
+AIDEN fair ! if you would learn Well to play this pleafant game; You must strike in quick return, So that I may do the fame.
+Should you fail to ftrike at all, And that I make play alone, Then the fhuttle's fure to fall, And the game at once is done.